10 Simple Tips And Remedies to Relieve Hemorrhoid Itching.

 9. Watch What You Eat During a Flare-Up

-Certain foods pass right through your digestive system and end up in your stool, where they then irritate sensitive skin around your bottom.
+Certain foods pass through your digestive system and end up in your stool, where they then irritate sensitive skin.
 It sounds strange, but it's a well-established pattern.

 During a flare-up, try to: